Skip to Content

 Causes

-There are biological and psychological reasons why we have a bias for immediate gratification.
+Biological and psychological reasons we have a bias for immediate gratification exist.

 Evolution favors now